5 day notice

 After you've applied

-Once we've got your email, you'll get a confirmation that your application has been received.
+Once you have applied, you'll get a confirmation email that your application has been received.

 We'll look at all of the information and evidence and decide if the 5 day notice can be given.

-We'll then let you know our decision and what you'll need to do next.
+We'll then contact you within 5 working days and let you know our decision and what you'll need to do next.

 If your application is approved, you'll be sent a legal decision notice and works can begin straight away.
-If you're cutting down a tree (felling), you'll need to plant a replacement tree.
+If you're cutting down a tree (felling), depending on the type of order, you might need to plant a replacement tree.